20 Tips For Amazing Real Estate Instagram Posts

 This eventually becomes your brand’s message, across all your social media channels, website, business cards, and in-person meetings.

-For example, The Broke Agent is known for creating funny yet relatable real estate memes and advice for realtors.
+For example, The Broke Agent is known for creating funny yet relatable real estate inforgraphics, memes, jokes, and advice for realtors.
 Their branding is based solely on comedically highlighting the reality of being an agent.

 Strong branding guides the kind of content you'll be posting to attract your ideal buyer/seller/follower, what type of hashtags to use, and lastly, how you write your captions.